Nevenall/sufficient-reason/System/Magick.md

   A feat may take an entire scene to complete, or it might be instantaneous, it might even grant you multiple actions in a single round, but those will be mundane actions.
 You may only attempt one feat per round.

   A simple feat may have just one effect, like dealing damage with a bolt of flame, but complex feats may have as many different effects as you wish.
-For example, your bolt of fire might deal immediate damage but also complicate the life or your target by burning away their false skin to reveal the android beneith.
+For example, your bolt of fire might deal immediate damage but also complicate the life or your target by burning away their false skin to reveal the android beneath.

   Each effect is represented by an *effect die* and you choose how many, and how large, the effect dice of your feat will be.